Fluids in random media and dimensional augmentation

 However it appears to contradict a heuristic argument due to Imry and Ma \cite{im} that $D_l=2$, later made rigorous by Imbrie \cite{imb}.
 Numerical studies \cite{num1,num2,num3,num4} suggest that dimensional reduction breaks down for $D<5$.
-Over the years several explanations \cite{exp1,exp2,exp3,exp4,exp5,exp6} have been put forward to explain this discrepancy, one of which is that terms which break the supersymmetry become relevant \cite{susybr1,susybr2}, and more recently Kaviraj, Rychkov and Trevisani \cite{krt} confirmed this through an exhaustive analysis.
+Over the years several explanations \cite{exp1,exp2,exp3,exp4,exp5,exp6} have been put forward to explain this discrepancy, one of which is that terms which break the supersymmetry become relevant \cite{susybr1,susybr2}.
+More recently Kaviraj, Rychkov and Trevisani \cite{krt} confirmed this through an exhaustive analysis of a formulation \cite {jc2} of the replicated theory in which supersymmetry, and the terms which break it, are explicit.

-Meanwhile Parisi and Sourlas \cite{ps2} had applied their ideas to the problem of enumerating branched polymer (BP) configurations, for which Lubensky and Isaacson \cite{li} had suggested that their critical properties in $8-\epsilon$ dimensions were the same as those of the Yang-Lee (YL) edge singularity of the Ising model in a purely imaginary field \cite{mef1}, or equivalently \cite{rep} the universal repulsive gas singularity at negative activity, in $6-\epsilon$ dimensions.
+Meanwhile Parisi and Sourlas \cite{ps2} had applied their ideas to the problem of enumerating branched polymer (BP) configurations, and concluded that their critical properties in $D<8$ dimensions should the same as those of the Yang-Lee (YL) edge singularity of the Ising model in a purely imaginary field \cite{mef1}, or equivalently \cite{rep} the universal repulsive gas singularity at negative activity, in $D-2$ dimensions.
 This correspondence appears to hold down to $D=2$, in that series expansions for the branched polymer problem agree with exact results for the YL or repulsive gas problems.
-Kaviraj \em et al. \em\cite{krt,kav2} found no evidence for relevant supersymmetry-breaking terms for this case.
+Kaviraj \em et al.\em~\cite{krt,kav2} found no evidence for relevant supersymmetry-breaking terms for this case.

-Brydges and Imbrie \cite{bi,bi2} devised a simple continuum model for branched polymers for which Parisi-Sourlas supersymmetry is exact and implies an equivalence to a repulsive gas model in two less dimensions.
+Brydges and Imbrie \cite{bi,bi2,im2} devised a simple continuum model for branched polymers for which Parisi-Sourlas supersymmetry is exact and implies an equivalence to a repulsive gas model in two less dimensions.
 Their arguments hold to all orders in the activity expansion, which converges all the way up to the critical point.
-While this model is not generic since, as for all supersymmetric theories, the interactions have to be fine-tuned, it is reassuring to have rigorous results which avoid the use of replicas and perturbative field theory.
+While this model is not generic since the interactions have to be fine-tuned, it is reassuring to have rigorous results which avoid the use of replicas and perturbative field theory.

-It is the purpose of the present Letter to apply these ideas to the problem of the RFIM, by reversing the question and asking instead:
+It is the purpose of the present work to apply these ideas to the RFIM, by inverting the question and asking instead:

 \em To what, if any, quenched random system in $d+2$ dimensions does a nonrandom finite range model in $d$ dimensions correspond?\em